-Diet and physical activity also help manage weight effectively (Obesity is one of the factors known to increase cancer risk).
+A healthy diet and physical activity also help manage weight effectively (obesity is one of the factors known to increase cancer risk).
 Adequate rest with 7-8 hours of undisturbed night sleep daily is also important.

 - Monitoring Radiation and Pollution exposure

-- During prolonged direct sun exposure, use a broad-spectrum sunscreen (SPF30+ and PA triple +).
+- During prolonged direct sun exposure, use a broad-spectrum sunscreen of at least SPF 30 and PA++).

-- If working in a factory with exposure to chemicals which may be carcinogenic, adequate protective gear, garments, and post-work-washing with monitoring is essential
+- If working in a factory with exposure to chemicals that may be carcinogenic, adequate protective gear, garments, and post-work-washing with monitoring are essential.

 - Protect yourself with masks, if working or driving in open vehicles (autos, bikes, etc) on a routine/daily basis.